reframejs/reframe/readme.md

   it takes care of one thing and one thing only.
   It can be used independently of Reframe and independently of other libraries.
 - **Starters** -
-  A starter assembles libraries into a well-polished and ready-to-use scaffold (aka boilerplate) for you to quickly get started.
+  A starter assembles libraries into a well-polished scaffold (aka boilerplate) for you to quickly get started.

-We call Reframe a *0-LOC framework*: a framework that has no source code but is only a collection of libraries and starters.
+We call this a *Zero-LOC framework*: a framework that has no source code but is only a collection of libraries and starters.

-For more freedom:
+For more freedom.

 - **Cherry pick libraries** -
   Each library can be used individually and independently of other libraries.
 You can choose which libraries you want to use.
 - **No lock-in** -
   Reframe is merely a collection of libraries and starters &mdash; there is virtually no lock-in.

-For more robustness:
+For more robustness.

 - **Robust libraries** -
   Do-one-thing-do-it-well libraries